-This page gives information about medication that can stabilise the highs and lows of your mood.
+This section gives information about medication that can stabilise the highs and lows of your mood.
 These are often known as mood stabilisers.

-- You may get mood swings if you have some mental illnesses, including bipolar disorder (previously called manic depression) and schizoaffective disorder.
+- You may get mood swings if you have some mental illnesses, including bipolar disorder (previously called manic depression), schizoaffective disorder and personality disorder.

-- Mood swings can cause high moods (mania) and low moods (depression).
+- Mood swings can mean that you have high moods (mania) and low moods (depression).
 If you have a mood disorder, you may be given mood stabilising medication which evens out the highs and the lows of your mood.